Most Effective Products

 Pond

-Depending on the aquatic weed that is growing on your water body, an inspection could be a simple or complicated process.
-Inspection is important prior to applying aquatic herbicides so you can analyze how big of an issue you have, the size of your pond or water body and how much you need to treat and what treatment options would be best for your situation.
+An inspection could be simple or complicated, depending on the aquatic weed growing on your water body.
+Inspection is important before applying aquatic herbicides so you can analyze your issue, the size of your pond or water body, how much you need to treat, and what treatment options would be best for your situation.

 Where to Inspect

-Walk around your water body and observe any weeds that may be protruding out beyond the water, floating on the water surface or submerged underwater.
+Walk around your water body and observe any weeds protruding out beyond the water, floating on the water's surface, or submerged underwater.

 What to Look For

-You should be looking for the presence of weeds and the severity of the weed invasion.
+It would be best to look for the presence of weeds and the severity of the weed invasion.

-Measure the pond's surface area and the depth.
-Knowing the size will help you in figuring out the mix rates.
-You will also need to consider if your pond is used for drinking, swimming, irrigating, or houses fish as some herbicides have temporary water use restrictions.
+Measure the pond's surface area and depth.
+Knowing the size will help you figure out the mix rates.
+You will also need to consider whether your pond is used for drinking, swimming, irrigating, or housing fish, as some herbicides have temporary water use restrictions.

 Treatment

-Our top aquatic herbicide recommendation to treat aquatic weeds is Diquat Herbicide because it is labeled to treat many different submerged, emerged and floating weed types and is cost-effective.
+Our top aquatic herbicide recommendation for treating aquatic weeds is Diquat Herbicide because it is labeled to treat many different submerged, emerged, and floating weed types and is cost-effective.

-Prepare to apply herbicides to your pond by mixing the selected product with water in a pump sprayer according to the directions on the label.
-This is also the time to put on the necessary PPE.
+Prepare to apply herbicides to your pond by mixing the selected product with water in a pump sprayer according to the label directions.
+This is also the time to put on the necessary personal protective equipment (PPE).

 Mixing Diquat into Sprayer